Plumbing Permit Requirements

 Booking an Inspection

 A permit must be obtained prior to booking an inspection.
 If an inspection is required for the next day, you must contact our office by phone before noon of the previous day.
 To book an inspection contact our office.

-The plumbing permit fees are explained in the 2017 Safety Codes Permit Fees.
+The 2019 plumbing permit fees, effective January 1, 2019, are explained in the 2019 Building Permits and Safety Codes Fees.